 Fields are one of the reasons why FreeAgent CRM is so customizable.
-They are simple fields that you can create and edit to gather all the information you need in the system.
-Whether you want to save the birthday of your Contacts or if you want to add a specific ID to a Deal you can do so through Custom.
+They allow you to include all the bits of information you need during your process, to all the apps you have set up.
+Whether you want to save the birthday of your Contacts or if you want to add a specific ID to an Opportunity you can do so creating your own fields.

 In this tutorial, we will cover the following topics related to Fields: